 What are the ACT requirements for prospective students to get into UVM?

-Admission data indicates that UVM regularly accepts students with ACT's of 25 and above.
-Successful applicants typically send ACT scores in the top 22 percent nationally.
-We estimate the school accepting minimum ACT composite scores around 22 in some instances.
-Prospective students submitting an ACT composite of 28 or higher should be in the upper half of applicants - and students with a 30 and above have very competitive chances.
-39 percent of applicants submit ACT scores to University of Vermont.
+Admission data indicates that UVM regularly accepts students with ACT's of 26 and above.
+Successful applicants typically send ACT scores in the top 18 percent nationally.
+We estimate the school accepting minimum ACT composite scores around 24 in some instances.
+Prospective students submitting an ACT composite of 28 or higher should be in the upper half of applicants - and students with a 31 and above have very competitive chances.
+The school ranks #2 in Vermont and #164 in the U.S. for highest average ACT composite score.
+37 percent of applicants submit ACT scores to University of Vermont.

 |High School Class Rank||Freshmen Within Range|

-What are the requirements for admission to University of Vermont and what considerations affect admission decisions?
+What are the requirements for admission to University of Vermont and what student information is used for admission decisions?

 |High School GPA||Required|